-For more information, please refer to the publication General value shifting regime in brief.
-To find out how to get this publication, see the inside back cover.
+For more information, please refer to the publication General value shifting regime in brief (NAT 8933).

 GOODS AND SERVICES TAX (GST)

 If you are registered for GST and it was payable in relation to your rental income, do not include it in the amounts you show as income in your tax return.